adamrefaey/private-stamp/README.md

 _Solidity_, _Hardhat_, _Typescript_, _Web Crypto API_, _React_, _ChakraUI_

-## You need MetaMask extension installed to interact with the app
+## To interact with the app, you need MetaMask extension installed, and connected to Rinkeby network.

 ## Features: